By: Susan Dugdale | Last modified: 05-16-2021

 Many of these wedding poems and readings may already be known to you as they are all freely available in the public domain.
-(That means they can be used without infringing their author's rights.)
+(That means they can be used without fear of infringing their author's rights.)

 Take your time.
 The page is long and the poems hugely varied in both cultural background and content.